nodejs/node/doc/api/net.markdown

 The optional `callback` parameter will be executed when the data is finally written out - this may not be immediately.

-### socket.write(data, [encoding], [callback])

-Write data with the optional encoding.
-The callback will be made when the data is flushed to the kernel.

 ### socket.end([data], [encoding])

 Half-closes the socket. i.e., it sends a FIN packet.
 It is possible the